 The future of HR, is undeniably one that combines human and technology focus, with the latter being viewed by some as a potential threat to Human Resources as we know it.
 However, the more pragmatic and optimistic view is that the continued evolution of AI will be the great liberator of HR’s time, resulting in HR leaders, practitioners and people managers having that time back, to re-focus on the people interactions that matter.

-ML can help you with:
+Machine learning can help you with:

 - the best types of questions